jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 The `guidelines` module keeps \glspl{guideline} in relation to phenotypes and drugs in its guidelines repository.
-This repository's data is initialized by invoking a POST endpoint the module provides which triggers loading all of
+This repository's data is initialized by invoking the POST endpoint the module provides, which triggers loading all of
 \gls{cpic}'s guidelines from its \gls{api}.
 Since inconsistencies between
 \gls{cpic} and \gls{drugbank} may occur, matching errors are tracked in a separate error repository to be resolved by the maintainer.
-The `guidelines` module provides GET endpoints to retrieve guidelines and is connected to the `medications` module to allow fetching drugs along with their respective guidelines.
+The `guidelines` module provides GET endpoints to retrieve guidelines and is connected to the `medications` module to allow fetching guidelines along with the drugs they describe.

+![Simplified ER-diagram of Annotation Server database\label{er-diagram}](images/as-database.pdf)

 Both the `medications` and `guidelines` modules expose PATCH endpoints to annotate additional data provided by the \glsa{pgx} experts working with us.